Key Takeaways:

 How Are Difficulty Adjustments Determined?

 Miners need to find a nonce so that the hash of the block is less than or equal to the target hash specified by the network.
-If the hash is below the target, then the miner wins and gets the mining rewards.
+If the hash is below the target, then the miner wins, adds the block to the blockchain, and receives the mining rewards.
 If not, the miner changes the nonce and tries again.
 The more hash power in the network, the smaller the target hash.
 A smaller target hash means that it’s harder for miners to find the correct nonce to create a block hash that is smaller than the target hash.

 For instance, imagine the computer randomly picking a number between 1 and 100.
 The probability of finding a number below 10 is 10%, but the probability of finding a number below fifty is 50%.
 This is how the Bitcoin network performs difficulty adjustments.